University of Minnesota - Humphrey School of Public Affairs

 Jobs for program alumni

-Visit our website to learn more about career services or contact us to learn more about what our alumni are doing.
+Visit our website to learn more about career outcomes or contact us to learn more about what our alumni are doing.

-Online application, application fee grant (see admissions process), personal statement, resume or CV, unofficial transcripts, GRE scores, three letters of recommendation, TOEFL or IELTS English proficiency exams (if applicable), optional diversity statement.
+Online application, application fee grant (see admissions process), personal statement, diversity statement, resume or CV, unofficial transcripts, GRE scores, three letters of recommendation, TOEFL or IELTS English proficiency exams (if applicable), optional diversity statement.

 Please make sure to indicate your Peace Corps participation under the "service participation" section of the online application as well as your resume.
 Include in your online application a copy of your signed description of service (DOS).
 To activate the application fee grant, students must submit the grant request form found on the Humphrey School website.